ntucllab/CLImage_Dataset/README.md

 ### HIT Design

-Human Intelligence Task (HIT) is the unit of works in Amazon mTurk.
+Human Intelligence Task (HIT) is the unit of work in Amazon mTurk.
 We have several designs to make the submission page friendly:

 * Enlarge the tiny 64\*64 pixels images to 200\*200 pixels for clarity.

 ### Worker IDs

-We are also sharing the list of worker IDs that contributed to labeling our CLImage_Dataset.
-To protect the privacy of the worker IDs, we hashed the original *worker IDs* using SHA-1 encryption.
-For further details, please refer to the **worker_ids** folder, which contains the worker IDs for each dataset.
+We have published the list of _worker IDs_ for all contributors who helped label the CLImage_Dataset.
+To protect their privacy, each original worker ID has been hashed using the **SHA‑1** algorithm.
+We have also included the annotation durations (_worktimeinseconds_) so that users can see how long each image labeling task took.
+For more details, please refer to the **worker_ids** folder, which contains the hashed IDs and timing information for each dataset.

 ### Reference